dawngraham/timebanks/process_log.md

 - Set up the daily scraper to run automatically via AWS.
 (Added 2/11/19)
 - Get count of modules displayed on timebank main page.
 (Added 2/11/19)
 - Collect updated directory info regularly to gather new timebank info.
 (Added 2/8/19)
-- Do timeseries analysis once more data is collected.
+- Do time series analysis once more data is collected.
 (Added 2/8/19)
 - Consider use of active / passive voice in mission statement / notes.
 (Added 2/4/19)
 - Use NLP to take a deeper dive into what requests/offers are exchanged, what goes unmet, and other patterns.
 (Added 1/21/19)
 - Deeper look at connection with language use, framing, and descriptiveness of mission statements and about pages.
 (Added 1/21/19)